Follow us

 If you or a loved one is facing allegations of sexual misconduct as a behavioral health professional, psychiatrist, or psychologist, the consequences can be life-altering, both personally and professionally.
 At Litwak Law Group, we are experienced in defending complex cases involving professional misconduct.
 Contact us today for a confidential consultation and let us help protect your rights and reputation.

-A conviction for sexual exploitation of a minor carries life-altering consequences, including lengthy prison sentences, mandatory sex offender registration, and significant personal and professional repercussions.
+A conviction for child pornography carries life-altering consequences.
+Including lengthy prison sentences, mandatory sex offender registration, and significant personal and professional repercussions.
 We understand the gravity of these charges and the importance of crafting a robust defense.
-Our experienced attorneys are committed to defending your rights, challenging evidence, and exploring every possible avenue to secure the best outcome for your case.
-If you or a loved one is facing these charges, contact us today for a confidential consultation.
-We’re here to provide expert guidance and unwavering advocacy.

-Internet sex crimes in Arizona encompass a wide range of offenses involving the use of the internet to engage in or facilitate illegal sexual activities.
+These encompass a wide range of offenses involving the use of the internet to engage in or facilitate illegal sexual activities.
 These crimes are taken very seriously and often carry severe penalties.
 Common offenses include child pornography (sexual exploitation of a minor), luring a minor for sexual exploitation, and solicitation of prostitution.
 Many of these offenses are charged under Arizona’s strict sex crime laws, such as ARS §13-3553, which covers sexual exploitation of a minor, or ARS §13-3554, which pertains to luring a minor for sexual exploitation.
 These crimes are typically classified as Class 2 or Class 3 felonies, carrying mandatory prison sentences, registration as a sex offender, and lifelong personal and professional consequences.

 Arizona’s penalties for internet sex crimes are particularly harsh.
 For example, a conviction for possessing or distributing child pornography involving minors under the age of 15 may result in decades of mandatory prison time under ARS §13-705.
 Additionally, the state imposes enhanced penalties for offenses involving the use of social media, chat rooms, or other digital platforms to exploit minors.
 Many of these crimes involve federal oversight, further complicating the defense process.